scc-digitalhub/platformdocs/docs/vis/cyclotron_container.rst

 The Widget Container widget allows to position other widgets within itself as if it were a page inside the page, i.e., with its own grid layout and theme.
 Its configuration is similar to that of a regular Page.

 In order to add widgets to the container, its **Name property** must be specified.
 Each widget has an optional **Container property** which holds the name of the Container widget that should contain it.
-If this property is specified, the widget will be added to the container instead of the Page.
+If this property is specified, the widget will be added to the container instead of the Page and its dimensions will be determined by the container grid layout.

 Layout Configuration
 -------------